 Rockland State Hospital (2016 Visit) Part #1

 This once 600-acre mental asylum once housed 11,000 patients within its lush acreage and winding paths.
 A psychiatric hospital that once considered lobotomies and electroshock therapy as a first-rate treatment for the mentally ill.
 Now, part of the vast semi-abandoned buildings has found the wrecking ball for a different type of electroshock therapy.
 About 60 acres of land will become a banking data center built by the financial Wall Street juggernaut, JPMorgan Chase.
-A 150,000 sq ft data center will sit on the grounds where patients actually made the hospitals furniture and ran some of its facilities such as the power plant, farm and shops.
-As of now that facility has been built paved by the way of $40 million dollars in demolition and cleanup costs.
+A 150,000 sq ft data center will sit on the grounds where patients actually made the hospital's furniture and ran some of its facilities such as the power plant, farm, and shops.
+As of now, that facility has been built and paved the way for $40 million in demolition and cleanup costs.

 Update - October 22, 2019